Laravel-Backpack/docs/5.x/crud-fields.md

 ];
 ```

-**Step 4.** Validation - If you need to validate the field within your `EntityRequest.php`, Laravel allows the validation of multiple entry fields, you may use the following sintax:
+**Step 4.** Validation - If you need to validate the field within your `EntityRequest.php`, you can use Laravel's built-in array validation (notice the asterisk):

 ```php
 return [